UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

       * We have weekly routine meetings with our teammates in person every Friday afternoon from 3 p.m. to 6 p.m at Gerstein Library at the University of Toronto St. George Campus.
 We will book a group study room in advance and other libraries such as Roberts and OISE will be selected as backup plans.
 In each meeting, we will do code review, provide test feedback, share working progress, and schedule meetings for the next coming weeks.
 Meanwhile, we would talk about some weakness in our cooperation and share technical problems we found.
 For next week's schedule, we will set up detailed deadlines for pushing the feature on the repo, the deadlines are flexible often with a 24-hours extension.
 Moreover, we would split up in small groups to talk about our own responsible party and the strategy we need to reach that goal.

  * Other types of events
-      * For other specific purpose events coding workshop is probably the ad hoc event.
-We will decide a few days before the event and announce it to the team members by Slack.
+      * We are planning to host ad hoc events when a significant technical issue has come up.
+We will announce it to the team members on Slack at least 24 hours before the event.

  * Partner Meetings
       * We have had three meetings with our partner.
 In the first three meetings we have: